What is diabetes?

 - Tasty Recipes for People with Diabetes and Their Families (Centers for Disease Control and Prevention) - PDF

-- Diabetes and Dietary Supplements (National Center for Complementary and Integrative Health) Also in Spanish
+- Diabetes and Dietary Supplements: What You Need to Know (National Center for Complementary and Integrative Health) Also in Spanish

 - Making Sense of Food Labels (American Diabetes Association)